Gorilla-Lab-SCUT/Fantasia3D/README.md

   ```bash
   docker pull registry.cn-guangzhou.aliyuncs.com/baopin/fantasia3d:1.0
   ```
-  Due to the Internet Network Delay, the package of xformers was not installed in this docker image.
-Install it by hand after you create a docker container using this docker image.
+  (optional) Due to the Internet Network Delay, the package of xformers was not installed in this docker image.
+Install it by hand to accelerate the training during geometry and appearance modeling after you create a docker container using the above docker image.

   ```bash
   pip install git+https://github.com/facebookresearch/xformers.git@main#egg=xformers